-The deferral after contact with Coronavirus Infection has been reduced to 10 days.
+Reason for change:The obligatory deferral for donors required to quarantine after travel has been reduced from 14 days to 10 days, in line with current UK government quarantine requirements.The deferral after contact with Coronavirus Infection has been reduced to 10 days.
 Clarifications that testing after contact and travel must be completed have been added.
 Reference to convalescent plasma donation has been removed.

-38.2 Transfusion
+01.2 Transfusion